amitkaps/empower/_posts/2013-08-10-potential.md

 "Give me more examples of questions that one could ask," now the mother was excited.

-"First you have to stop doing UpStream parenting" "UpStream parenting - thats a new term?"
+"First you have to stop doing UpStream parenting" "UpStream parenting - that's a new term?"

 "Most of us at some time or the other are struggling, simply because we are trying to change the child - that’s swimming against the flow - but once we align our efforts to a child's natural way of working and growing, its much less effort."